 Antique Marine Engine Exposition

 The transition from sail to engine power was a momentous event for the maritime industry and the world.
 Experience it firsthand at the 24th annual Antique Marine Engine Exposition at Mystic Seaport as collectors from around the country come together to show off full-size and miniature 19th- and early 20th-century marine engines.
 Inboards, outboards, steam, gasoline, diesel, electric and naphtha engines will all be on display in the Museum’s Shipyard.
-Additional engines dating from 1889 to 1963 and manufactured by Evinrude, Johnson, Herreshoff, Palmer and Kriebel will be exhibited in the North Boat Shed.

 More than 300 engines will be on display and many will be operated for your viewing and listening pleasure.
 A large selection of marine models will also be on display to delight the young at heart.